-- Delivery Service is also available.
+- Delivery Service & curbside pickup is also available.

 What you need to try:

-- If you visit the farm on Goat Day then you should definately pet or hold a kid.
+- If you visit the farm on Goat Day then you should definitely pet or hold a kid.
 They are absolutely adorable and you may even want to sneak one out like Tony tried to.

 - Eat a freshly baked cinnamon bun, cookie or tart – They’re SO delicious!